 It is home to numerous species of animals including some which can be found nowhere else.
 Look out for greater gliders, tawny frogmouths, sugar gliders and brushtail possums.

-There are numerous species of birds in the park too and when birdwatching look out for rainbow lorikeets, red-browed finches and blue-faced honeyeaters.
+There are numerous species of birds in the park too and when birdwatching keep an eye out for rainbow lorikeets, red-browed finches and blue-faced honeyeaters.